aurora-lm/aurora-lm.github.io/src/content/posts/branch-train-merge.md

 After training, all eight models are merged to form a new base model.
 Inspired by state-of-the-art work, we employed the [DARE-TIES](https://arxiv.org/abs/2306.01708) merging algorithm with a density of 0.9 and assigned a weight of 0.05 to each merged model.
 While we initially chose equal weighting for each expert, we plan to conduct further ablation studies to optimize these parameters.
 This iterative process is repeated, progressively refining the model by integrating both general and specialized knowledge over multiple training cycles.

 When scaling to larger models, we adopt a progressive stacking approach.
 After the first two iterations—training on approximately 8×5 + 5 = 45 billion tokens—we perform the first stacking, creating an 8-billion-parameter model.
 This stacking process is derived from previous [works](https://arxiv.org/abs/2405.15319) on model stacking.
 In our final training phase, we plan to train each expert on 20 billion tokens during each stage.
-We will stack the 3-billion-parameter model after 9 iterations of BTS to create an 8-billion-parameter model, and then stack again after 5 more iterations to create a 20-billion-parameter model.
+We will stack the 3-billion-parameter model after 9 iterations of BTS to create an 8-billion-parameter model, and then stack again after 5 more iterations to create a 20-billion-parameter model, and then train for one more iteration.

 ## Preliminary Results